Zarithya/BlueMii/README.md

 ![Tobias](https://media1.tenor.com/m/_Donca-oV40AAAAC/tobias-funke-david-cross.gif)

 BlueMii is a port of [Fullmetal5's BlueBomb exploit](https://github.com/Fullmetal5/bluebomb) for Broadcom's Bluetooth stack used in the Nintendo Wii *to* the Nintendo Wii.
-This means you can use the Bluetooth capabilities of one Wii / Wii U to install homebrew on another Wii.
+This means you can use the Bluetooth capabilities of one Wii / Wii mini / Wii U (vWii) / Dolphin to install homebrew on another Wii/Wii mini.
 This probably isn't useful to most people, but it was fun to work on.

 The stage1 payload is taken from [Aep's fork](https://github.com/Aeplet/bb-stage1-sd), which adds SD card support.

 ## How to Use

-You will need either an already-hacked Wii / Wii U (vWii) console or a copy of Dolphin **with working Bluetooth passthrough**.
+You will need either an already-hacked Wii / Wii mini / Wii U (vWii) console **or** a copy of Dolphin **with working Bluetooth passthrough**.

 1. Copy the `apps` folder from the BlueMii `.zip` to the root of your SD card or USB drive and insert it into your *already-hacked* source console.
 2. Copy a `boot.elf` of your choosing (usually the [Hackmii Installer](https://bootmii.org/download/)) to the root of another SD card or USB drive and insert it into your *target* console.